Vorarlberg: Geography

 The main rivers in Vorarlberg are the Ill (running through the Montafon and Walgau valleys into the Rhine), the Rhine (forming the border with Switzerland), the Bregenzer Ache and the Dornbirner Ach.
 One of the shortest rivers is the Galina.
 Important lakes, apart from Lake Constance are Lüner Lake, Silvretta Reservoir, Vermunt Lake, Spuller Lake, the Kops Basin and Formarin Lake; the first four were created for the production of hydroelectric energy.
 However, even before the dam for the power plant was built, Lüner Lake was the largest mountain lake in the Alps.
 Most of this hydroelectric energy is exported to Germany at peak times.
 At night, energy from power plants in Germany is used to pump water back into some of the lakes.

 There are several notable mountain ranges in Vorarlberg, such as the Silvretta, the Rätikon, the Verwall and the Arlberg with many well-known skiing regions and ski resorts.

-The highest mountain is the Piz Buin, whose rocky peak of 3312 m is surrounded by glaciers.
+The tallest mountain is Piz Buin, whose rocky peak of 3312 m is surrounded by glaciers.
 The distance from Lake Constance and the plains of the Alpine Rhine valley across the medium altitude and high Alpine zones to the glaciers of the Silvretta range is a mere 90 km.

+Lake Constance is bordered by Germany, Switzerland and Austria and is Austria's and Germany's largest lake.
+It is also the venue for the annual Bregenzer Festspiele.